heterodb/pg-strom/man/fluentd.md

 @en{
 This chapter describes the approach to write out the log data collected by Fluentd in Apache Arrow format, and to refere it with PG-Strom.
-We assume `td-agent` here, that is a stable version of Fluentd provided by Treasure Data.
+We assume `fluentd` here, that is a stable version of Fluentd provided by Treasure Data.

 PG-Strom includes the `fluent-plugin-arrow-file` module.
 This allows Fluentd to write out the log data it collects as an Apache Arrow format file with a specified schema structure.
 Using PG-Strom's Arrow_Fdw, this Apache Arrow format file can be accessed as an foreign table.